-Using your Playstation 3 controller
+Using your Playstation 3 controller on PC

 Now that it's installed, the Dualshock 3 should behave like an Xbox 360 controller.
 Any game with native XInput support—pretty much any modern PC game that supports gamepads—should recognize it without a hitch.
 Unfortunately, this means that it won't register as a PlayStation controller to the few games that have native DualShock 4 support, so you won't get the correct Square/Cross/Triangle/Circle button icons by default.
 Some games let you manually choose your button icons, though.
 Look for that in game settings!

 If you ran into issues installing ScpToolkit or using the controller, you can try posting in the official thread at the PCSX2 forums, but you may not get an answer.

 How to connect your PS3 controller via Bluetooth

 If you're not about that wired business, and followed all the Bluetooth installation steps above, you should be able to simply unplug the controller, and after a couple seconds it will sync via Bluetooth.
 You'll get a notification in the system tray when it does.
 Cool!

 This works after a reboot, too.
 If you allow ScpToolkit to start with Windows, you should simply be able to plug in your PS3 controller again and it'll instantly be recognized.
 Once the LED is on, unplug the controller, and it'll once again be synced via Bluetooth.